tomrodinger/air_conditioner_energy_saver/doc/README.md

 ### Comments

+- Supports time and days of week.
+- Example: Turn on air conditioner every weekday on 7:00 am.
 - We need a command to disable/erase a schedule.
-- Supports time and days of week
-- Example: Turn on air conditioner every weekday on 7:00 am.

 The App tells the Device:
 - What IR code to trigger